Standard Work

 Benefits of Standard Work

 Sometimes operators believe that because their work is so varied, it cannot be standardized or that they will have to work in monotony if they are not standardized.
-It is the reverse: standardizing work increases efficiency and allows for more creative work.
+It is the reverse: standard work increases efficiency and allows for more creative work.

 Operators can also use standardized work to organize their work.
 This reduces stress and relieves operators from the pressure of incorrectly performing tasks.